-The statements of financial position of the Fund are as at September 30, 2020 and September 30, 2019.
-The statements of comprehensive income, changes in net assets attributable to holders of redeemable units, and cash flows of the Fund are for the years ended September 30, 2020 and September 30, 2019.
+The statements of financial position of the Fund are as at September 30, 2021 and September 30, 2020.
+The statements of comprehensive income, changes in net assets attributable to holders of redeemable units, and cash flows of the Fund are for the years ended September 30, 2021 and September 30, 2020.
+The schedule of investment portfolio is as at September 30, 2021.